Clients and tutors

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

-- if we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our users will be one of the transferred assets;
+- In case our assets are acquired by a third party, the personal data held by us about our users will be one of the transferred assets;

 - to protect our rights, property or safety, or that of our clients, tutors, users or other third parties.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection, credit risk reduction, and law enforcement.